Written By

 Mavis Hazleden took the part of the maid Edith and provided all the humour that she was supposed to and, to her credit, probably a little more; a nice cameo role.
 Last but by no means least was Jane Sherwill as the blithe spirit herself, Elvira.
 She was very good indeed.

 The director was Raymonde Grenville.
 Because the play was a success she obviously deserves the credit, although it must annoy people like herself that amateur dramatics do not have the following that they did.
 The stage manager was Joe Brooks, assisted by Gordon Eidmans.
-Murile Brooks did the prompting.
+Muriel Brooks did the prompting.
 Nick Hollingsworth was in charge of sound.
 Roger Grenville looked after the lighting, with properties in the hands of Carolyn Woodward and Spencer Madan-Mayers.
 Daphne Young was in charge of front-of-house and publicity was looked after by David Sherwill and Wendy Bruin.